eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 This makes three candidate Approval highly Condorcet efficient, using the leader rule.
 While the Condorcet winner may not be the unique Leader rule outcome, we can assure that the Condorcet winner will win after at most two steps, even if the voter perception is wildly off.

-> **Theorem 7:** With four or more candidates, even if a unique Condorcet winner and equilibrium exist, it may not be reachable by every starting node.
+> **Theorem:** With four or more candidates, even if a unique Condorcet winner and equilibrium exist, it may not be reachable by every starting node. \label{thm:non_convergence}

 **Proof:** We present a counterexample based on a profile created by Rob LeGrand.
 Their example is included in the [appendix](#appendix).
 Suppose we have the CPRO: